 Go ahead.
 Tell me what you're thinking.

 "But, Wes!
 I have to give proposals to get an order.
 That's how things are done.
 Prospects meet with us or find us online.
 They call or email asking for a proposal and I give it to them.
 Sure, some disappear (and probably use my quote to get a better deal with a competitor) and some come back wanting me to change it (often at a lower price).
 But if I don't submit proposals how will I make sales?
 This is how we start the dance."

 You incorrectly use proposals as a:

 - "Quote and hope."

 - Wham, Bam, thank you, Ma'am shortcut.

 - Beta's response to the demands of the Alpha prospect.
-(If they're calling you for a quote the chances are good they are simply price-shopping, which means someone other than you [think competition] is telling them what they need.
+(If they're calling you for a quote, the chances are good that they are simply price-shopping, which means someone other than you [think competition] is telling them what they need.

 - a fit,

 - not just some silly exercise where you are being used as that "third bid" to meet the needs of the prospect's CFO.